julrint/IT202-007/public_html/Project/Proposal.md

 - Milestone 3
   - [x] (12/12/2021) Users will have points associated with their account.
   -  Points show up on profile page on top right
+  -  as well as new users get value updated to 10 when they join as a register reward.
     - Status: Complete (Completed, Partially working, Incomplete, Pending)
     - Direct Link: https://jar236-prod.herokuapp.com/Project/login.php
     - Pull Requests